ARM-software/ebbr/source/chapter1-about.rst

 - Plan to evolve over time

-  The first release of EBBR is firmly targeting current embedded hardware.
+  The v1.0 release of EBBR is firmly targeted at existing platforms so that gaining EBBR compliance may require a firmware update, but will not require hardware changes for the majority of platforms.

-  Future versions will add capabilities which may tighten the hardware requirements.
+  Future EBBR releases will tighten requirements to add features and improve compatibility, which may affect hardware design choices.

-  However, existing compliant boards will remain compliant.
+  However, EBBR will not retroactively revoke support from previously compliant platforms.
+  Instead, new requirements will be clearly documented as being over and above what was required by a previous release.
+  Existing platforms will be able to retain compliance with a previous requirement level.
+  In turn, OS projects and end users can choose what level of EBBR compliance is required for their use case.

 Scope
 =====